Install a HashiCorp Enterprise License

 Install the enterprise binary

-You need to install the enterprise binary before continuing with the tutorial.
+Install the enterprise binary before continuing with the tutorial.
 All HashiCorp binaries are in releases.hashicorp.com, look for a binary that has

 +ent in the suffix of the filename.